 Combine the shrimp with cilantro, green onions, soy sauce, sesame oil, ginger, salt and white pepper in a small bowl.
 Mix well.

 For the wonton wrappers, I usually buy square wrappers.
 But thin round wrappers were my only option this time.
-Either works, just be sure they are wonton wrappers, which are thinner and more delicate than dumpling wrappers.
-If a dumpling wrapper is your only option, you'll get a slightly chewier finished product, which I also wouldn't be mad about.
+If a dumpling wrapper is your only option, you'll get a slightly chewier finished product, which I wouldn't be mad about.

 Prepare the egg wash to hold the dumplings together.